 Blue False Indigo, Blue Wild Indigo

-Baptisia australis (L.) R.Br. is the correct and accepted scientific name for this species of Baptisia.
+Baptisia australis (L.) R.Br. is the accepted scientific name for this species of Baptisia.
 It was named and described as such by Robert Brown in the second edition of Hortus Kewensis in 1811.
 It was first named Sophora australis by Carl von Linnaeus in the 12th edition of Systema Naturae in 1767.

 The genus, Baptisia Vent., was named and described by Etienne Pierre Ventenat in Decas Generum Novorum in 1808.

 I bought this plant from the Green Street Market in Clinton, Missouri in the spring of 2017.
 There were several larger pots of Baptisia ‘Lunar Eclipse’ that were flowering but they were a bit pricy.
 SO, I settled for one of the smaller plants that wasn’t flowering yet.
 The label said it was also a ‘Lunar Eclipse’.